ChielBruin/Gitcovery/REFERENCE.md

 > ### This reference file is currently in BETA
 > Therefore, there are a few known issues and future improvements:
 > - Public fields are not shown
-> - Inherited functions do not show correctly (or at all)
-> - Inherited docs are not shown
 > - Argument descriptors are not formatted